freedomofpress/securedrop/docs/deployment_practices.md

     SSLCompression off
     SSLCipherSuite EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5

 You'll need to run `a2enmod headers ssl rewrite` for all these to work.
 You should also set `ServerSignature Off` and `ServerTokens Prod`, typically in /etc/apache2/conf.d/security.
-The supported cipher suites are copied from [CloudFlare's SSL configuration](https://github.com/cloudflare/sslconfig/blob/master/conf).

 If you use Nginx, [you can follow this link](https://gist.github.com/mtigas/8601685) and use the configuration file provided by ProPublica.

 **Change detection monitoring for the web application configuration and landing page content**

-OSSEC is FOSS host based intrusion detection suite that includes a file integrity monitor.
+OSSEC is a free and open source host-based intrusion detection suite that includes a file integrity monitor.
 More information can be found [here.](https://ossec.net)

 **Don't log access to the landing page in the webserver**